bbfrederick/rapidtide/docs/contributing.rst

 new bugs all the time, but most of the showstoppers seem to be gone.
 The second result is that the coding style is all over the place.
-When I started writing this, I had just moved over from C, and it was basically a mental port of how I would write it in C, and was extremely unpythonic (I’ve been told by a somewhat reliable source that looking over some of my early python efforts “made his eyes bleed”).
+When I started writing this, I had just moved over from C, and it was basically a mental port of how I would write it in C (and I do mean just "C".
+Not C++, C#, or anything like that.
+You can literally say my old code has no Class (heh heh)), and was extremely unpythonic (I’ve been told by a somewhat reliable source that looking over some of my early python efforts “made his eyes bleed”).
 Over the years, as I've gone back and added functions, I periodically get embarrassed and upgrade things to a somewhat more modern